 - Ability to regulate the steam temperature.

-- Low pressure systems are better than high pressure system.
+- Low-pressure systems are better than high-pressure systems.

 - Length of warranty on boiler and other parts.
-It is usually 3 years on a good residential machine and 5 years on a commercial machine.
+(Usually, 3 years on a good residential machine.)

 - Castors that allow for easy maneuverability.

-- The accessories included for special cleaning tasks and optional accessories available.
+- The accessories included for special cleaning tasks and optional accessories are available.
 Size of the cleaning brushes.
-Most commercial grade or better machines have bigger sized tools which allow for the cleaning to be done faster.
+Most commercial grade or better machines have bigger-sized tools, allowing the cleaning to be done faster.

-- Quality of toweling covers and whether they can be attached and removed easily.
+- Quality of towel covers and whether they can be attached and removed easily.

-Click on this link for Vapor Steam Cleaners.You will find a wide selection of machines accompanied by reviews and ratings.
-Just a note of caution, do not expect a cheap dollar vapor steam cleaner to do as thorough a job cleaning as the more expense models.
+Visit our Vapor Steam Cleaners page, where you will find a wide selection of machines accompanied by reviews and ratings.
 Our best multipurpose vapor steam machines are VaporJet, Lady Bug, and Whitewing steam cleaners.